talkjs/tutorials/how-to-add-chat-to-a-rails-app-with-talkjs/how-to-add-chat-to-a-rails-app-with-talkjs.md

 You now have a working demonstration of how to integrate TalkJS with Rails!
 To recap, in this tutorial we have:

 - Created a Rails model corresponding to a TalkJS user and stored some data in a SQLite database
-- Created a controller having two actions
+- Created a controller with two actions
 - Set up routes
 - Added a chatbox to the template with TalkJS's JavaScript SDK
 - Styled the template